-Factors Contributing to the Failure of the First Mission Attempts in Nepal

-Petek analyzes a few significant reasons behind the failures of missions in Nepal in his book.
-The reason behind the failure of the Capuchin Mission was the lack of vision and incompetency of Capuchin's leadership.
-Jesuits were competent in their ministry.
-They used to do sufficient homework before starting a mission in a particular area.

-Jonathan Lindell states in his book Nepal and the Gospel of God, "The Capuchins were double foreigners, strangers, suspects.
-They were not from some kingdom or people of Asia but from away oversees.".
-Lindell further says,

-They could not have crossed this much of the earth without living accordingly to 'permission letters' a dozen times.
-So, when the new Fathers of the re-organized plan of 1714 reached Kathmandu with the intention of taking up permanent residence there, their first concern was to seek permission of the king to do so.
-Accordingly, they followed the customs of the court and sought an interview with His Majesty.

 Mission Movement Among Nepalese in Diaspora in 1870-1950

-Perry says, "Bhim Dal Dewan along with Chandra Leela on of the first Nepali Christians of modern era, came to the Lord in Darjelling."
+Meantime, outside of the nation, the Gospel's activity was growing among the Nepalese diasporas.
+Few people started to receive the Christ.
+Perry says, "Bhim Dal Dewan along with Chandra Leela are one of the first Nepali Christians of modern era, came to the Lord in Darjelling."
 Bhim Dal Dewan got baptized in 1874.
 "The real beginning of the Nepali church in Darjelling came through the pioneer efforts of Rev. William Macfarlane, Church of Scotland missionary" Despite different kinds of struggles the church grew among Nepalese in Darjelling.
-Perry presenting the data says,
+Perry claims,

 Five years after first baptism, 1880 there were 130 Christians (Nepali and Lepcha).
 By 1900 there were over 2500 and by 1945 almost 14000...Not only did the Nepali church in Darjeeling grow in spite of oppositions, but it wasn't before the Gospel began to spill over back into Nepal...
 During the next 75 years before Nepal was open for the Gospel to be openly proclaimed, thousands did hear the message through the efforts of the Nepali church in Darjeeling-by-evangelistic preaching on bazaar days and at the borders, by Christian literature and Scripture portions, and by occasional courageous forays into Nepal.

 Lindell says, "these Nepali Christians had a deep and genuine concern that others of their people might know of God's saving love and experience his salvation.
-This concern reached out toward Nepal and they prayed for that land."
+This concern reached out toward Nepal, and they prayed for that land."According to Lindell out of their prayers they used sing various prayer songs.
+Among them one of the songs is as follows:

-Around 100 years Nepalese Christian community in Darjeeling, India used to sing a hymn,

-"O Lord, listen to our earnest prayer, Open the door for the Gurkhas (Nepalese in Nepal) that they may get Salvation."
-Then the next verse says that "Wake up brothers we should go there sacrificing our pride, property, and comfort to do the work of righteousness."
+O Lord, hear our petition, open the door of salvation

+For the Gorkhalies[Nepali]

+Father, Son, Holy Spirit, hear our petitions,

+Show us the way by a cloudy fiery pillar.

+Peoples of different religions are to the east, west, and south;

+Tibet is north, and Nepal our home in the middle.

+There are cities: Thapathali, Bhatgaou, Patan, Kathmandu:

+Our desire is to make them your devotees.

+Up, brothers: we must go, ignoring hate and shame,

+Leaving wealth, people, comfort, to do the holy task.

 There is another hymn that was also used to sing,

 Having a vision of the Lord, a vision of Jesus let us do the ministry.